Waste and recycling over the festive season

 Festive food

-Eat, drink and be merry for sure but check out our festive food page.
+Eat, drink and be merry for sure, but also check out our festive food page!

 Find out how to waste less, save money and make sure that any unavoidable food waste gets recycled and turned into soil improver and energy that powers our city.